gokuze345/Genera/README.md

 # Genera
-With the compensation software's clever and user-friendly control panel, you can rapidly learn signs
+With the compensation software's clever and <a href="www.genera.cl">software de asistencia</a> user-friendly control panel, you can rapidly learn signs